prettygirl144/UniLoop/replit.md

-# Campus Connect - University Utility & Communications App
+# UniLoop - University Utility & Communications App

 ## Overview

-Campus Connect is a mobile-first, full-stack web application designed as a comprehensive university utility and communications platform.
+UniLoop is a mobile-first, full-stack web application designed as a comprehensive university utility and communications platform.
 The application follows a modular architecture with distinct frontend and backend components, built using modern web technologies for scalability and maintainability.

 ## User Preferences